CodeStix/typed-react-form/README.md

 ## Contributing

-Contributions are always welcome!
+Contributions are welcome.

 1. Clone this repo
 2. Install deps using `yarn`.
-Yarn is required due to the resolutions field in package.json, npm does not support this.
+Yarn is required because of the resolutions field in package.json, npm does not support this.
 3. Open a new terminal and navigate to `example/`, run `yarn` and `yarn start` to start the testing application.
 4. Done!
 When you edit source code, it will be rebuilt and update the testing application.